ozakary/data-RbM2O5F/first_principle_calculations/README.md

 ## Directory Structure

-As this data requires more storage capacity (2GB allowed on the Product "GitHub Free", the data was uploaded to the database Figshare and can be found at DOI :
+As this data requires more storage capacity than the 2GB allowed on **GitHub Free**, it has been uploaded to Figshare and can be accessed using the following DOI:

 The directory structure for this data is: